Aazmp/vp8oclenc/README.md

 upd2: added skipping macroblocks with only zero coefficients

-upd3: there is maybe an error in loop filter (visible with hight quantizers as brightly colored blocks; even with loop filter level == 1, but not with 0)
+upd3: there is maybe an error in loop filter (visible with high quantizers as brightly colored blocks; even with loop filter level == 1, but not with 0)